Leica M10 versus Sony A7R III

 |Sony A7R II (⇒ lft | rgt)||Full Frame||42.2||7952||5304||4K/30p||26.0||13.9||3434||98|

 |Sony A7S II (⇒ lft | rgt)||Full Frame||12.0||4240||2832||4K/30p||23.6||13.3||2993||85|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The A7R III indeed provides for movie recording, while the M10 Typ 3656 does not.
+Many modern cameras cannot only take still pictures, but also record videos.
+The A7R III indeed provides for movie recording, while the M10 does not.
 The highest resolution format that the A7R III can use is 4K/30p.

-Beyond body and sensor, cameras can and do differ across a range of features.
-For example, the A7R III has an electronic viewfinder (3686k dots), while the M10 Typ 3656 has an optical one.
+Apart from body and sensor, cameras can and do differ across a variety of features.
+For example, the A7R III has an electronic viewfinder (3686k dots), while the M10 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The table below summarizes some of the other core capabilities of the Leica M10 and Sony A7R III in connection with corresponding information for a sample of similar cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Leica M10 and Sony A7R III along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.